What Are the Benefits and Challenges of Building Passive Houses in the UK?

 At the core of this topic, it’s crucial to understand the Passivhaus standard.
 Originating from Germany, this standard represents a rigorous, voluntary criterion for energy efficiency in a building.
 The goal of this design is to reduce the building’s ecological footprint.
 It results in ultra-low energy buildings that require little energy for space heating or cooling.

-Lire également : What Is the Impact of the Gig Economy on Residential Real Estate Demands?
+A lire également : What Is the Impact of the Gig Economy on Residential Real Estate Demands?

 A passive house is not only about an energy-efficient design.
 It’s a comprehensive system that prioritizes comfort with the aim of reducing the home’s environmental impact.
 The standards require a high level of thermal insulation, energy-efficient windows, airtight construction, avoidance of thermal bridges, and a ventilation system with heat recovery.